SPAAM-community/AncientMetagenomeDir/.github/pull_request_template.md

 ### Checklist

 - [ ] Checked the corrected entries follow conventions as described in the corresponding sample type's README file (e.g. using ERS/SRS accession codes for ENA/SRA)
-- [ ] Does your PR pass validation checks?
-- [ ] Changelog is updated?
+- [ ] Changelog is updated to include the publication under 'Changed'?